 Tickets for the next event can be purchased from the Hay Festival website, where you can sign up to the newsletter to find out the latest information about what's on.

-If you aren’t able to join in-person, you can watch from the comfort of your own home, as most events will also be streamed online on Hay Player (currently £15 per year subscription).
+If you aren’t able to join in-person, you can watch from the comfort of your own home, as many events will also be streamed online, accessible with an Online Festival Pass for £20.
+You can also watch past events on Hay Player (currently £15 per year subscription).

 Related stories